loda-lang/loda-programs/programs/README.md

 * [A316224](oeis/A316224.asm): a(n) = n*(2*n + 1)*(4*n + 1).
 * [A316355](oeis/A316355.asm): 2k-1 appears 2k times after 2k-2 appears once.
 * [A316466](oeis/A316466.asm): a(n) = 2*n*(7*n - 3).
+* [A316571](oeis/A316571.asm): The lexicographically earliest increasing sequence such that n divides the sum of the first n+1 terms.
 * [A316742](oeis/A316742.asm): Stepping through the Mersenne sequence (A000225) one step back, two steps forward.
 * [A316966](oeis/A316966.asm): Same as A316671, except numbering of the squares starting at 0 rather than 1.
 * [A317095](oeis/A317095.asm): a(n) = 40*n.